-The Council declared a climate emergency in March 2019, and agreed our ambition to become carbon neutral by 2038.
+The Council declared a climate emergency in March 2019 and agreed the ambition to become carbon neutral by 2038.

 As well as large-scale improvements in health and wellbeing around the world, bold climate action can deliver economic benefits in terms of new jobs, economic savings and market opportunities.